-1st Transnational Exchange Meeting of NewPilgrimAge project was held in Slovenia's capital about innovative tools for valorisation, presentation and utilisation of cultural heritage.
+2nd Transnational Exchange Meeting of NewPilgrimAge project was held in Hungary's capital about citizens engagement and community building.

 Saint Martin, the symbol of sharing, is one of the most popular saints in central Europe with thousands of monuments and intangible heritage (folk traditions, legends) keeping his memory alive.
 Partner cities of the NewPilgrimAge project are located along the European Cultural Route of Via Sancti Martini.
 They join forces to revive this cultural heritage and promote the common European values of solidarity and hospitality linked to St Martin.
 Cities and cultural organisations from five countries will mobilise their citizens, most of all young people and small enterprises, to propose and jointly develop new creative initiatives valorising the untapped heritage potentials.